“Bozos on the Bus”

 She is what he allows her to be.

-He is charming.
+He is charming and handsome.

-He is confident.
+He is proud and confident.

 He doesn’t know her.